 The training occurs at locations such as the Lightning Academy in Schofield Barracks, Hawaii, and the Jungle Warfare School at Fort Sherman in Panama.
 This training aims to hone the soldiers’ abilities in jungle warfare, which is crucial for operations in Southeast Asia, where both countries have territorial claims.

 Jungle warfare has a rich history in the American military, dating back to the 1940s when the Jungle Warfare School was first established in Fort Sherman.
 During the Vietnam War, jungle warfare skills became even more critical as American forces fought against experienced Viet Cong guerrilla fighters in dense jungle environments.
-Classroom instruction and field training combine to give soldiers the best training possible.
 They learn to navigate through thick vegetation, set up ambushes, and survive in the jungle for extended periods.
 The training also covers the various types of jungle environments that soldiers may encounter and the unique challenges presented by each.

 Foreign partners, including the Taiwanese and Indonesian air forces, are frequently involved in the training exercises.
 Incorporating these partners helps the American army jungle soldiers gain invaluable experience that will be useful in a conflict with China.
 The focus of all this training is the development of specific jungle warfare abilities.
 Soldiers learn jungle discipline, develop survival skills, and hone their tactical abilities in jungle terrain.
 Military strategists agree that training in jungle warfare is crucial for any large-scale jungle campaign and intervention forces.